How to Save Android Text Messages to Micro SD Card?

 Step 2: Save text messages to SD card

 Navigate to the left side column to hit on the "SMS" category.
 Then, all your Android text messages are scanned out and shown on the right.
-Click "Export" option from top line, choose your Android SD card as output location and select a format you would like to save the Android text messages.
-After that, all your Android text messages will be saved to the SD card successfully.
+Click "Export" option from top line, choose a folder on your computer as output location and select a format you would like to save the Android text messages.
+After that, all your Android text messages will be saved to the output location successfully.
+Now, you can copy the output SMS and paste them to the SD card.

 What's more, Coolmuster Android Assistant enables you to backup Android SMS on your PC or Mac without any data loss, so that you can view, edit, print and delete your Android text messages as you like.